-INPUT AND OUTPUT CONTROLS
+INPUT AND OUTPUT CONTROL SCREEN

-The Panels - Input Output screen duplicates some of the controls on the Input/Output panel.
+The Panels - Input Output screen duplicates some of the input and output controls on the control surface.

-In addition, the user can choose whether to control the currently assigned fader path, or to select a different fader, known as the "PC Fader" to which settings can be applied independently of the current
+In addition, the user can choose whether to control the currently assigned fader path, or to select a different fader, known as the "PC Fader" to which settings can be applied independently of the current assignment.

-MOTORISED JOYSTICK PANEL
+MOTORIZED JOYSTICK PANEL

-The motorised joystick panel can be either a single joystick, or twin joysticks.
+The motorized joystick panel can be either a single joystick, or twin joysticks.
 The joysticks are touchsensitive, and the TOUCH LED lights when the joystick is touched.